MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-CustomNudgeAssignment.md

 Set-CustomNudgeAssignment -NudgeName perfReviewNudge -AssigneeId roy@contoso.onmicrosoft.com -StartTime 2/9/2022 -EndTime 2/11/2022
 ```

-This example updates the assignment to have the new start and end times.
-This means roy@contoso.onmicrosoft.com will only receive the perfReviewNudge if the current time is between 2/9/2022 and 2/11/2022
+This example updates the existing Custom Nudge assignment for the specified Custom Nudge and user so the user will only see the Custom Nudge in the Briefing email between 2/9/2022 and 2/11/2022

 ## PARAMETERS

 ### -AssigneeId
-The AssigneeId parameter specifies the email address of the user that you want to modify.
+The AssigneeId parameter specifies the email address of the user in the Custom Nudge assignment that you want to modify.

-Together, this parameter and the AssigneeId parameter uniquely identify the nudge assignment that you want to modify.
+Together, this parameter and the AssigneeId parameter uniquely identify the Custom Nudge assignment that you want to modify.

 ```yaml
 Type: Boolean